anchpop/wise_mans_haskell/book.md

 --- error!
 ```

-!newthought(We don't) have to be super specific about what types our `Maybe` can use.
-Remember how we did `Maybe Int`?
-We could just as easily have changed the type signature to look like this:
+!newthought(Type constraints) are allowed when using `Maybe`.
+We wrote `Maybe Int`, but we could have used the following instead:

 ```haskell
 maybeAddOne :: (Num a) => Maybe a -> Maybe a
 ```

-Which is better because it's more general.
-If this seems confusing, don't worry, in the next chapter we'll address it more.
+Which is better because it's more general, since it will add `1` to any number instead of specifically `Int`s.
+We have to have the `Num a` constraint because we intend on doing arithmetic with the number.

 ---